-With the oversight of the nominating committee, in 2021 the company continued to enhance its annual ESG disclosures, "Environmental, Social and Governance Report," "Sustainability Disclosure Using SASB Standards for the Insurance Industry" and the "Sustainability Data Sheet."
+With the oversight of the nominating committee, in 2023 the company continued to incorporate ESG into our enterprise risk and strategy framework as detailed in our annual sustainability disclosures, which include a comprehensive "Environmental, Social and Governance Report," a "Sustainability Disclosure Using SASB Standards for the Insurance Industry," a "Sustainability Data Sheet," and a "Task Force on Climate-Related Financial Disclosures Report."
 Collectively, these publications organize and enhance our existing disclosures about ESG topics such as our commitment to the development and financial wellness of our workforce, including disclosure of our adjusted pay gap for women and underrepresented groups; our commitment to managing climate risk; and our commitment to ethical governance and operations.
 You can find more information about these disclosures at cinfin.com/sustainability, which is not incorporated by reference in this proxy statement.
-Enhanced disclosure about related topics, such as human capital, cybersecurity and climate risk can be found in our 2021 Annual Report on Form 10-K.
+Enhanced disclosure about related topics, such as human capital, cybersecurity and climate risk can be found in our 2023 Annual Report on Form 10-K.